 In the past, before the unification of the three communities (Paleo, Neo and Mesaio), they were called “Karlovasia” (= plural of Karlovasi).
 During the 1950s, when merged and formed one municipality, they call it Karlovasi.top

 Economic history & tanning

-Between 1880 and 1930, tannery branch flourished in Karlovasi town, when more than 50 tanneries operated with 300 workers and the exported leather products amounted to an average of 12.4% of the total island’s exports, with a maximum of 24% in 1888 and a minimum of 0.6% in 1894.
-It was a key factor in the Samian economy and became the regulator of the island’s economic life, while contributing significantly to the upgrade of the economic, cultural, educational and social level of Karlovasi.
+During the period 1880 – 1930 approximately, the tannery sector flourished in Karlovasi, when there were more than 50 tanneries with 300 employees and average annual value of exported 12.4% of the total island exports, with maximum 24% in 1888 and a minimum 0.6% in 1894.
+It was a key factor in the Samian economy and became a regulator of the economic life of the island, while contributing significantly to the upgrading of the economic, cultural, educational and social level of Karlovasi.

 - Operating since 1895 at Karlovassi is the Philharmonic Society of Karlovasi, called “Cleanthes of Samos”, which brighten with its music all the religious or national celebrations, etc.